 OnTheSnow.com’s 17 regional editors, based in alpine regions around the world, have selected 10 excellent ski and snowboard options, all within a tank of gas, from a metropolitan area.
 That’s staying, at least, close to home and still indulging in a favorite sport.

-And to address the part about it being too early to talk about snow?
-Well, snow in August is not unheard of in Rome.
-In fact, legend has it that the papal basilica of Santa Maria Maggiore was built on a hill where a miraculous snow fell on August 5.
+Another way to see snow in Rome?
+If it’s August — yes, August — you need only to visit the church of Santa Maria Maggiore.
+The ancient papal basilica of Santa Maria Maggiore was built on a hill where a miraculous snow fell on August 5.